Skip to main content

 01110010000001101110011011110111010001100001011101000110100101101111011011100010111000001010

-which is a total of 2848 zero or ones.
+which is a total of 2848 zero and ones.

 Since 2848 is a multiple of 8, by instinct we may want to convert the binary string above to binary data, and this is what we get